christopher-caldwell/red-five/README.md

 If you'd like to see something new, [submit an issue](https://github.com/christopher-caldwell/red-five/issues/new)!

+## Contributing

+If you're interested in contributing, follow [these](docs/contributing.md) steps.

+If you're interested in the tech stack, check out [this quick writeup](docs/contributing.md#tech-stack)

 ## Connections

 If you do not have any configured connections, you will be redirected to a page to create one.